FLAME: Federated Learning Across Multi-device Environments: Introduction

 \section{Introduction}

-{Federated Learning (FL)}~\cite{mcmahan2017communication,fedopt} enables collaborative training of machine learning models in networks of remote devices (or clients), while keeping users' personal data on the devices private.
+~\cite{mcmahan2017communication,fedopt} enables collaborative training of machine learning models in networks of remote devices (or clients), while keeping users' personal data on the devices private.
 At a high level, FL involves repeating three steps: (i) updating the parameters of a shared prediction model locally on each remote client, (ii) sending the local parameter updates to a central server for aggregation, and (iii) receiving the aggregated prediction model back on the remote client for the next round of local updates.
 While many of the early use-cases of FL were related to natural language processing~\cite{47586}, visual recognition~\cite{he2021fedcv, liu2020fedvision}, and speech recognition~\cite{hard2020training} tasks, we are now also witnessing its applications in the area of human-activity recognition~\cite{doherty2017large}.

 Prior FL works have made a common assumption that each remote user owns a \emph{single data-producing device}, which then participates as a client in the federated training process.
 However, there is nowadays a trend of people simultaneously using \emph{multiple data-producing devices} such as smartphones, smartwatches and smart earbuds to collect data about their physical activities, health, or context.
 It is even predicted that by 2025, each person will own 9.3 connected devices on average~\cite{deviceby2025}.
 From a sensing perspective, multi-device environments offer exciting opportunities to develop accurate and generalizable models by leveraging the similarities and differences across devices.

 Although there have been prior works on training machine learning models for multi-device environments~\cite{sztyler2017position, min2019closer, jain2022collossl}, they were primarily based on centralized training and required sharing of raw data between devices.
-Applying federated learning to these setting could be a potential privacy-preserving solution, however to the best of our knowledge no prior works have investigated federated learning in these settings.
+Applying federated learning to these settings could be a potential privacy-preserving solution, however to the best of our knowledge no prior works have investigated federated learning in these settings.

 The presence of multiple devices on a user presents the following research challenges and opportunities for federated learning:

 \begin{itemize}[leftmargin=*] \itemsep{0.4em}